Introduction to MySQL REINDEX

 Output:

-Now, suppose that we have any corrupted index or if you no longer get the valid data due to any practical reasons but may not be possible in theory like software viruses or failures of hardware then, MySQL REINDEX will be responsible for a recovery process to repair the tables or database and rebuild the indexes to maintain the performance and optimization and quick operations within the databases.
+Suppose we have any corrupted index or if you no longer get valid data for practical reasons.
+Still, it may not be possible in theory, like software viruses or failures of hardware.
+Mysql REINDEX will be responsible for a recovery process to repair the tables or database and rebuild the indexes to maintain the performance, optimization, and quick operations within the databases.

 Example #3